vuksamardzic/autotyped.js/README.md

 <p id="myElement" class="autotyped-init">Text to be autotyped!</p>

 <script>
-    //we want specific selector with speed and other animation
+    //we want specific selector with custom speed and other animation autotyped.init({speed: 250, animation: 'rotate', selector: '#myElement'});
-    //remember we have to have `autotyped-init` class on our element, and also every script tag needs to be below our `autotyped.min.js` file :) autotyped.init({speed: 250, animation: 'rotate', selector: '#myElement'});
 </script>
 ```